evoila/osb-checker-kotlin/README.md

 For example: The binding test can only run if the provisioning and catalog endpoint work.
 It is recommended to use the checker accordingly the ease up debugging of the service broker.

-<a name="catalog"></a>
 ####Catalog

 when starting the application with the parameter -cat/-catalog, it will:
-1. call `curl http://username:password@broker-url/v2/catalog -X PUT -H "X-Broker-API-Version: api-version-here" -H "Content-Type: application/json"`
+- call `curl http://username:password@broker-url/v2/catalog -X PUT -H "X-Broker-API-Version: api-version-here" -H "Content-Type: application/json"`
-2. check if the service broker returns 200 and validate if the catalog from the response follows schema.
+- check if the service broker returns 200 and validate if the catalog from the response follows schema.

-See https://github.com/openservicebrokerapi/servicebroker/blob/v2.13/spec.md#catalog-management for more information about service broker catalogs.
+Look [here](https://github.com/openservicebrokerapi/servicebroker/blob/v2.13/spec.md#catalog-management), for more information about service broker catalogs.

 ####Provision

-1. Calls the catalog to set up a valid provision requests or uses a custom catalog, from the yml provided by the operator.
+- Calls the catalog to set up a valid provision requests or uses a custom catalog, from the yml provided by the operator.
-2. For each plan_id defined in the catalog the application will call:
+- For each plan_id defined in the catalog the application will call:
   `curl http://username:password@broker-url/v2/service_instances/:instance_id -d `
 ```json
 {